greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

 // RefCell: single threaded
 // allow you to borrow its contents
-// If you try to borrow it while it is already mutably borrowed it will panic fn f(v: &RefCell<Vec<i32>>) {
+// If you try to borrow it while it is already mutably borrowed it will panic. fn f(v: &RefCell<Vec<i32>>) {
     v.borrow_mut().push(1); // We can modify the `Vec` directly.
 }